 Above: Existing 132kV line crossing the Antonine Wall

-The preferred route then avoids the Community Growth Areas and planned development north of Airdrie and east of the A73, before terminating at a point near Glenmavis where it joins on to the existing Easterhouse-Newarthill overhead transmission line.
+The route then avoids the Community Growth Areas and planned development north of Airdrie and east of the A73, before terminating at a point near Glenmavis where it joins on to the existing Easterhouse-Newarthill overhead transmission line.
+A new ‘tee-in’ section will be created at this point, allowing us to move the existing XX overhead line away from residential properties at Grantown Gardens and Eden Court.

 The “Approach to Routeing” document explains how we develop our plans and take account of landscape features and local communities.